statecharts/statecharts.github.io/how-to-use-statecharts.md

 * Displaying results — when displaying results
 * Zoomed in — when a photo is zoomed in on

-If I put my statechart hat on, these can be thought of as "top level states"
+If I put my statechart hat on, these can be thought of as "top level states":

 ![Initial set of states](how-to-use-statecharts-initial-states.svg)

+Note that this set of states might change, since we haven't really understood what a "mode" is.
+The main thing to look for is a different _behaviour_, i.e. that the component in question _reacts in a differnt way_ to events.
+For example, the component should react differently to a click on a photo when displaying results vs when zoomed in on a photo.

-And I can easily think of the transitions between those too.
-Here's the "happy path" based on the requirements outlined above.
+From the requirements it's also pretty easy to think up the transitions between those states too.
+Here's the "happy path":

 * Initial → Searching: someone typed something and hit the _Search_ button — I'll call this the **search** event
 * Searching → Displaying results: the HTTP request completed with some data, the UI can be populated with stuff—I'll call this the **results** event.